Registration details can be found in the TLD reference chart.

 Save.
-(You may require to add a simple A record to create the zone file prior to this step)
+(You may require to add a simple A record to create the zone file before this step)

-Redemption Grace Period is 30 days after deletion.
-Within this period, the domain concerned can only be re-registered on behalf of the last domain holder or in the name of a third party defined by the domain holder.
+There is no grace period for .DE domains and the domains go into redemption period after expiry.
+Redemption period is thirty (30) days after deletion.
+Within this period, the domain can only be re-registered on behalf of the last domain holder or in the name of a third party defined by the domain holder.

-Unlike standard gTLD domains which have 60 day post-registration transfer-hold restriction for Registrar to Registrar transfers, .DE transfers in and out are not restricted to any type of hold period.
+Unlike standard gTLD domains which have sixty (60) day post-registration transfer-hold restriction for a registrar to registrar transfers, .DE transfer in and transfer away is not restricted to any hold period.
 This means that a transfer can be performed at any time after a domain is registered.

-Authcodes are required for all .DE transfers and can be obtained from the current registrar for the domain.
-The Authcode expires after 30 days.
+Auth codes are required for all .DE transfers and can be obtained from the current registrar for the domain.
+The Authcode expires after thirty (30) days.
 If you try to use an Authcode after it has expired, you will see a message saying that the Authcode is undefined.
-You can generate a new one via the MWI or the Control Panel.
+You can generate a new one via the Manage Web Interface (End-user portal) or the Reseller Control Panel.